pulpul-s/watchertoucher/README.md

 ## Changelog

+### watchertoucher 0.1.1:
+- Check if a library refresh is already running and re-schedule by delay_seconds
+- Fix stdout output new lines
+- Better handling of errors

 ### watchertoucher 0.1.0:
 - Rewrite of the script logic to use Jellyfin API instead of fooling Linux inotify
 - Simplified and cleaned up the script behavior